Travel insurance FAQs - all your questions answered

 Before you go

-- Inform your insurer of any pre-existing medical conditions and risky activities you may be doing overseas, so they can adjust your policy for optimal coverage.
+- Inform your insurance company of any pre-existing medical conditions and risky activities you may be doing overseas, so they can adjust your policy for optimal coverage.

 - Print out and store a hard copy of your policy, including all the Ts and Cs.